ddnexus/pagy/docs/api/frontend.md

 ## Methods

-All the methods in this module are prefixed with the `"pagy_"` string, to avoid any possible conflict with your own methods when you include the module in your helper.
+All the methods in this module are prefixed with the `"pagy_"` string in order to avoid any possible conflict with your own methods when you include the module in your helper.
 The methods prefixed with the `"pagy_get_"` string are sub-methods/getter methods that are intended to be overridden and not used directly.

 Please, keep in mind that overriding any method is very easy with pagy.
 Indeed you can do it right where you are using it: no need of monkey-patching or subclassing or tricky gymnic.